Compatta Space Saving Stairs

 - Space-saving staircase kit.

-- Basic kit includes 11 steps and handrail down one-side, as standard.
+- Basic kit includes either 10 or 11 steps and handrail down one-side, as standard.

 - Structure and balustrade manufactured from steel and available in either grey or white powder coat finish.